To this day, the Navajo code talkers' language remains the only unbreakable code ever used by the Marine Corps.

 To this day, the Navajo code talkers’ language remains the only unbreakable code ever used by the Marine Corps.

-Next, check out these heart-stopping photos from World War II.
+After learning about the Navajo code talkers contributions during World War II, check out these heart-stopping photos from World War II.
 Then, read about Calvin Graham, World War II’s youngest decorated soldier.